 The Minister for Planning has released the Scoping Requirements for the EES to be prepared by DEDJTR for the West Gate Tunnel Project.
 Scoping Requirements set out the matters to be investigated and documented in the EES.
 The draft Scoping Requirements were available for public comment from 22 February to 15 March 2016 and the submissions received were used to inform the final Scoping Requirements.

 The EES for the West Gate Tunnel Project, including an EPA Works Approval application and draft Planning Scheme Amendment, was released for public comment for a period of 30 business days, from 29 May to 10 July 2017.

-A joint Inquiry and Advisory Committee (IAC) was appointed on 18 May 2017 to consider the EES, EPA Works Approval application and draft Planning Scheme Amendment, and inquire into the environmental effects of the proposal.
+A joint Inquiry and Advisory Committee (IAC) was appointed on 18 May 2017 to consider the EES, EPA Works Approval application and draft Planning Scheme Amendment, and enquire into the environmental effects of the proposal.